 Q: What type of traffic controls does App Mesh provide?

-A: App Mesh gives you a set of client-side controls for traffic routing, traffic policies, and chaos engineering.
-App Mesh provides APIs to route traffic between applications based on service versions.
-Using advanced routing capabilities, traffic can also be shadowed to alternate environments for further troubleshooting.
-App Mesh enforces access controls, quotas, and limits on the clients.
+A: App Mesh gives you a set of client-side controls for traffic routing.
+App Mesh provides APIs to route traffic between applications based on service names and versions.
 These capabilities make it easier to deploy new versions of your microservices.